littensy/charm/README.md

 #### Caveats

--   **If your effect calls its own cleanup function, use the `cleanup` argument.** Because effects run immediately, your effect will run before a `cleanup` function is returned.
-To use `cleanup` from with in the effect, use the argument passed to your effect instead:
+-   **If your effect should disconnect itself, use the `cleanup` argument.** Because effects run immediately, your effect may run before a `cleanup` function is returned.
+To disconnect an effect from the inside, use the argument passed to your effect instead:
     ```lua
     effect(function(cleanup)
     	if condition() then